-Betta fish, also known as Siamese Fighting Fish, are known for male against male aggression.
-Although individual behavior may vary, most male betta fish in the pet fish trade need to be kept in separate tanks, and shouldn't even be able to see other males.
-Fighting in betta fish can be potentially lethal, so owners need to take effective steps to prevent their fish from fighting.
+Betta fish, also known as Siamese Fighting Fish, are named for their male-against-male aggression.
+Although individual behavior may vary, most male betta fish in the pet fish trade need to be kept in separate aquariums, and shouldn't even be able to see other males.
+Fighting in betta fish can be potentially lethal, so owners need to take effective steps to prevent their male betta fish from fighting.

 What Is Fighting in Betta Fish?

 The most common fighting behavior in betta fish is known as "flaring."
-In this demonstration, a betta fish will push both operculums forward to suggest a larger body size.
+In this demonstration, a male betta fish will push both operculums (gill covers) forward to suggest a larger body size.
 This is similar to a puffer fish expanding and flaring its spines when under duress.

-Other behaviors involve physical interaction between two fish.
-Physical interactions may include one fish ramming, or swimming directing at and/or into, the other fish, or biting or nipping at the fins.
+Other behaviors involve physical interaction between the two fish.
+Physical interactions may include one fish ramming, or swimming directly into the other fish, or biting or nipping at the fins.
+Two males may also lock their lips together and wrestle.

 Why Do Betta Fish Fight?